 In 1997, the laws giving H&CB exclusive rights to offer these mortgage-related products began to be repealed.
 By March 2000, all commercial banks in Korea could offer a full range of mortgage products, and H&CB began to lose market share.
 The increased competition in the mortgage sector has also contributed to lower margins from our mortgage lending activities.
 While we continue to hold the largest share of this market, we may not be able to maintain our market share or margins with respect to mortgage lending in the face of increased competition.
 Any decrease in such market share or margins may adversely affect our financial condition and results of operations.

 Risks relating to our large corporate loan portfolio

-We have exposure to the largest Korean commercial conglomerates, known as "chaebols," and, as a result, recent and any future financial difficulties of chaebols may have an adverse impact on us.
+We have exposure to chaebols, and, as a result, recent and any future financial difficulties of chaebols may have an adverse impact on us.